shu7bh/liteShell/README.md

 - It accounts for tabs and spaces.
 - Accessing history through up and down arrow key
 - Different colours for file and directories
+- Autocompletion: It shows the possible options.
+These options may not always the possible to run.
+To invoke it, you have to type the first few letters of the command and then press `tab`.
+As soon as this is pressed, it finds the possible completion options which you can use.
+To go to the next possible option, you can either press `tab` or `^n`.
+If you have gone over all the possible commands, it will circulate from the beginning.
+On the other hand, if you want to go back, you have to use `^b`.

 ## Commands